-The subject site is situated in a residential area, has an irregular rectangular shape and is bound by residential dwellings to east and west, Capua Place to the south and a shared access driveway / right of carriageway to the north.
-The site is on a steeply sloping ground with a gradient of ~25 degrees, with southerly aspect.
+The subject site is situated in a residential area, has an irregular shape and is bounded by residential dwellings to the north, east and west.
+Wareham Crescent runs along the front (southern) boundary of the site.
+The site is on a steeply sloping ground with a gradient of ~20 degrees, with southerly aspect (falling to its frontage).
 A site plan is included in Appendix A.